CoverGenius/k8sutil/README.md

-# k8sutil
+# 🤠 k8sutil
-This is a command line tool with subcommands for creating and interpreting kubernetes objects.
+This is a kubernetes CLI with tools for viewing your config, switching context and namespace, listing resources, and linting resource declarations for security vulnerabilities.

 ## How to use
 1. Clone this repo